jjohare/minimoonoir/docs/sparc/05-completion.md

 ## 1. Completion Overview

-This document defines the deployment, verification, and handoff criteria for Fairfield Nostr.
+This document defines the deployment, verification, and handoff criteria for Minimoonoir Nostr.
 It serves as the final SPARC phase checklist ensuring production readiness.

 ```mermaid
 flowchart LR